Aids to Navigation provide navigators with information similar to that which drivers get from street signs and traffic

 - “Each Contracting Government undertakes to provide, such Aids to Navigation as the volume of traffic justifies and the degree of risk requires.”

 - Marine: International Maritime Organization (IMO), International Association for Marine Aids to Navigation (IALA), SOLAS Convention

 - River recommendations: codes for navigation on inland waterways (examples: CEVNI or CEMAC)

 GISMAN issues from B.B.T.
 Company established in 1862 and specializing in the implementation of major historic lighthouses and light stations on all continents, until the late 1960s.

 In the early 1990s, GISMAN was acknowledged as a pioneering designer and manufacturer of modular plastic navigational buoys (with rotational moulding polyethylene float).

-- GISMAN generates more than 80% of its turnover on international markets.
+- 80%: GISMAN’s average turnover on international markets.